JaneliaSciComp/JRCLUST/docs/source/pipeline/detect/index.rst

 This step filters the raw samples depending on the :ref:`filter type <filterType>` you specify.
 Additionally, JRCLUST computes the common average reference and subtracts it from the filtered samples.
-(The meaning of "average" in "common average reference" is controlled by the :ref:`CAR mode <carMode>` you specify.)
+(The meaning of "average" in "common average reference" is controlled by the :ref:`CAR mode <CARMode>` you specify.)

 .. _compute-threshold: